slak44/ckompiler/README.md

 This project is just a compiler; the assembler and linker are not implemented, and are assumed to exist in the environment (eg `nasm` and `ld`).

-Run `./gradlew build` for the compiler's CLI (will be created in `build/distributions/ckompiler-$version.zip`).
+Run `./gradlew distZip` for the compiler's CLI (will be created in `build/distributions/ckompiler-$version.zip`).

 JUnit tests can be found in the `slak.test` package, in `src/test/kotlin`.